 That’s because Danielle is real.
 (Well, she’s a fictional construct for this blog post, but you get the idea).
 And the reason she can seamlessly provide customer service for a company she doesn’t work at is that she’s been thoroughly trained to do it.
 Danielle is a human receptionist, the same as any professional who takes calls and coordinates other forms of business communication for a living.
 She’s “virtual” in the sense that—to a customer or client—she’s virtually identical to an on-site receptionist.

 Over the phone, a virtual receptionist can do pretty much everything a conventional receptionist does, including…

 - Representing your business to callers

 - Collecting and relaying information on your behalf

 - Resolving basic customer/client issues

-How virtual receptionists differ from other answering services.
+How are virtual receptionists different from other answering services?